 At the University of South Australia, review processes vary across local areas.
 It is therefore important to consult web sites, your supervisor, and the Research Education Portfolio Leader (REPL) in your local area for more information about what is expected.

-There are some common features within the review process at the University.
+There are however some common features within the review process at the University.

 Deadlines for research proposals at the University are set early in the candidature and are recorded in the Statement of Agreement.
 If the deadline cannot be met, you may receive an extension of up to three months, as long as this is requested one month in advance of the submission deadline.

 The supervisor must approve the proposal before it is lodged with the REPL in your local area.